 Jellyfish Lake is really small – only some 420 meters long and up to 30 meters deep.
 What could be unique in such a small place?
 But Jellyfish Lake is truly unique not only in Palau but in the whole world.
 Judge yourself:

 - Lake is meromictic – it has layers of water which do not mix.
-Upper layer of lake contains "common" sea water suitable for common marine species of animals.
-At the depth of 15 meters though happens a change – here is living a dense layer of bacteria including a purple colored ones.
-Below this layer there is no oxygen in lake water – and no life.
+The upper layer of the lake contains "common" seawater suitable for common marine species of animals.
+At the depth of 15 meters though happens a change – here is living a dense layer of bacteria including purple colored ones.
+Below this layer, there is no oxygen in lake water – and no life.
 There are only 11 such permanently stratified seawater lakes in Palau.

-- Lake still is connected to the sea through three tunnels near the surface of lake and due to tides there is ongoing constant exchange of water.
-Upper layer of the lake is more fresh due to rain but in few metre depth it is true seawater.
+- Lake still is connected to the sea through three tunnels near the surface of the lake and due to tides, there is an ongoing constant exchange of water.
+The upper layer of the lake is fresher due to rain but in a few meter depth it is true seawater.

 Jellyfish disappears and reappears